maxuanquang/SfmLearner-Redesign/README.md

-# SfMLearner Pytorch Architecture Redesign version
+# SfMLearner Pytorch Software Architecture Redesign version
 This codebase implements the system described in the paper: Unsupervised Learning of Depth and Ego-Motion from Video

 This codebase can easily train, test, evaluate depth models with different architectures, losses and datasets.